About Rater Group Filters

 - The Relationship determines what evaluations we see by choosing the evaluator’s relationship to the subject.
 In the above example, the relationship is set to “is not Self” since we want all evaluations besides the subject’s self-evaluation.

-- The Finished field lets us filter out any partial or empty responses.
+- The Finished field lets us filter out any incomplete or empty responses.
 By adding Finished is equal to “True,” we will only get fully completed responses.

 Creating a New Rater Group Filter